Regulation

 Regulates the IT security of critical infrastructures.
 KRITIS operators must:

-• Implement appropriate organizational and technical safeguards
+• Take appropriate organizational and technical measures

 • Report security-relevant incidents to the BSI

-• Provide regular audit evidence
+• Provide evidence of regular audits

 IT Security Act 2.0